Efficient Learning of Accurate Surrogates for Simulations of Complex Systems: Results

+The coefficients $\alpha_i$, $A_{ij}$ and $P_{ij}$ for Hartmann's function can be found in the Supplementary Information.
+The 2-D Rosenbrock function is a saddle with an inverted basin, where the global minima occur inside a long, narrow, flat parabolic valley in the inverted basin.
+The 8-D Rosenbrock function is the sum of seven coupled 2-D Rosenbrock functions, with a global minimum at $x_{i} = 1$ and a local minima near $x = [-1,1,...,1]$.
+The 2-D Michalewicz's function generally evaluates to zero; it has long, narrow channels that create local minima and sharp dips at the intersections of the channels.
+The 2-D Easom's function is unimodal and evaluates to zero everywhere except in the region around a singular sharp well.
+The 6-D Hartmann's function is similar to Easom's function in that it generally evaluates to zero; however, it is multimodal and composed of several coupled intersecting sharp wells near the origin.

-We perform a similar comparison for the Rosenbrock function~\cite{Rosenbrock:1960}.
-Its 2-D version is a saddle with an inverted basin that contains a long, narrow, and shallow parabolic valley with a global minimum.
-The 8-D Rosenbrock function is the sum of seven coupled 2-D functions, with a global minimum at $x_{i} = 1$ and local minima near $x = [-1,1,...,1]$.
-In general, the saddle in the 2-D Rosenbrock function is captured well with either systematic random or optimizer-directed sampling as shown in Fig.~(\ref{fig:Rosenbrock}).
-Random sampling again converges quicker for strict and loose tolerances (see Table \ref{fig:convergence_tests_Hartmann6}).
-However, upon closer inspection in Fig.~(\ref{fig:Rosenbrock}), we find that optimizer-directed sampling reproduces truth much more accurately in the region surrounding the global minimum.
-This is a direct consequence of the optimizer-directed strategy that provides a higher sampling density in the neighborhood of the minimum.
-We find this behavior for strict and loose tolerances and reproduce it for the 8-D Rosenbrock function with loose tolerances (see Figure \ref{fig:Rosenbrock8}).
+The general form of the saddle in the 2-D Rosenbrock function is captured well with either systematic random sampling or optimizer-directed sampling, with the former again converging more quickly (as can be seen in Extended Data Table \ref{table:convergence_tests}) for strict and loose tolerances.
+However, upon closer examination of the long, narrow channel that contains the global minimum (see Figure \ref{fig:Rosenbrock}), we find that optimizer-directed sampling reproduces ground truth much more accurately in the region surrounding the global minimum.
+This is to be expected as an optimizer-directed strategy should provide a higher density of sampling in the neighborhood of the single global minimum.
+We find similar behavior for both strict and loose tolerances and for the 8-D Rosenbrock function tested with loose tolerances (see Figures \ref{fig:converged} and \ref{fig:Rosenbrock8}).

+The 2-D Easom's and 6-D Hartmann's (Supplementary Information, Benchmark functions) functions provide a similar challenge: they evaluate to zero everywhere, except in the region around one or more sharp wells.
+Optimizers often terminate shortly after encountering a large plateau on a response surface, so some inefficiency should be expected for optimizer-directed sampling for these functions.
+While again, optimizer-directed sampling (at the default optimizer configuration and for a metric based on the average surrogate misfit) converges less quickly, the difference is not as lopsided as one might anticipate.

+The outlier of the study is the 2-D Michalewicz function.
+The function is generally flat, with several long, narrow channels that have sharp dips at the intersections of the channels, creating an infinite number of first-order critical points.
+The infinite number of local minima and maxima causes difficulty for both sampling approaches about efficiency.
+We found that either approach visually reproduces ground truth, approximately after $30,000$ model evaluations with loose tolerances.
+It is expected that for strict tolerances, much more sampling is required to generate a surrogate for the 2-D Michalewicz function that reproduces the critical points with the quality observed for the other benchmark functions.